-An overall grade point average (GPA) of 2.0 or better must be maintained to continue in the B.S. in nursing program.
-In addition, a nursing student must achieve a "C" or better in every nursing course.
-If a student achieves less than a "C" in a nursing course, he/she must repeat the course as directed by the office of advising or nursing faculty.
-Students must maintain an unencumbered registered nurse license in all states where they are currently licensed throughout the duration of the nursing program and in the state(s) where they fulfill clinical course requirements.
+A minimal overall grade point average (GPA) of 2.0 must be maintained to continue in the B.S. in nursing program.
+In addition, a nursing student must minimally achieve a "B- in each nursing course.
+If a student achieves less than a "B-" in a nursing course, he/she must repeat the course as directed by the office of advising and nursing faculty.
+Students must maintain an unencumbered registered nurse license in all states where they are currently licensed to practice throughout the duration of the nursing program and in the state(s) where they fulfill clinical course requirements.
 W/F will be treated as unsuccessful attempts in nursing courses.
-Students can only enroll in a nursing course twice.
-For more information, please contact the School of Nursing Office and refer to the RN to B.S. in Nursing Student Handbook.
+Students may only enroll in a nursing course twice.
+Students with two unsuccessful attempts of the same nursing course may be dismissed from the program.
+Also, failure of two or more nursing courses throughout a student's enrollment in a nursing program may be cause for dismissal from the program.
+For more information, please contact the School of Nursing Office and refer to the Undergraduate Nursing Student Handbook.